Search in MDM

 Further

-Manual-Mecanica Answer on the Re: Problems with Neon Chrysler
+Manual-mechanics response on the topic Re: Problems with Chrysler Neon

-Hello friend, I recommend you review the IAC which is responsible for the idle.
-(Because he goes up and avesses, the car goes out) The catalyzer is not because there loses the car forces at first and when it is advanced you start and turn off in a few seconds.
-I recommend an ABC with a mechanic.
-Greetings Bernhard
+Hi friend, I recommend checking the IAC valve, which is responsible for the idle speed (because sometimes it revs up and sometimes the car stalls).
+It's not the catalytic converter because that's where the car loses power at first, and when you accelerate, it stalls after a few seconds.
+I recommend a thorough inspection by a mechanic.
+Regards, Bernhard

 Please connect or create account to join the conversation.